 8. A Bell

-A bell comes preinstalled into the left handlebar, its pretty cute and does what you’d expect, alert other riders and pedestrians of your arrival.
+A bell comes preinstalled on the left handlebar, it’s pretty cute and does what you’d expect, alert other riders and pedestrians of your arrival.

 RadRunner video review

 RadRunner Review Summary